Aretha Franklin's funeral to fuse spirit with star power

 And it boasts a lineup of speakers and singers that would rival any of the hottest revues, past or present.

-The street outside Greater Grace will be lined with pink Cadillacs — a nod to Franklin's funky '80s tune, "Freeway of Love," which prominently featured the car in the lyrics and video.
-Her casket has been carried this week by a 1940 Cadillac LaSalle hearse that also took Franklin's father, legendary minister C.L.
+The street outside Greater Grace was filled Friday morning with pink Cadillacs — a nod to Franklin's funky '80s tune, "Freeway of Love," which prominently featured the car in the lyrics and video.
+Her casket was carried to the church in a 1940 Cadillac LaSalle hearse that also took Franklin's father, legendary minister C.L.
 Franklin, and civil rights pioneer Rosa Parks to their final resting places at Woodlawn Cemetery, where the singer will join them.

+Hundreds of fans lined up near the venue before dawn for an opportunity to get into the funeral.

+Franklin's body arrived more than two hours before the service was scheduled to start.
+She was dressed in a sparkling full-length gold dress with sequined heels for her final outfit — the fourth outfit Franklin has worn during a week of events leading up to her funeral.

 Bishop Charles Ellis III of Greater Grace knows well of the boldface guest list and surrounding pomp and circumstance, but he has a higher mission in mind for the service that may well exceed five hours.